-Joshi et al. (2015) investigated mid-latitude ion-neutral coupling during the geomagnetic storm of 2-3 October 2013 using co-located measurements of ionospheric convection from North American mid-latitude SuperDARN radars and neutral winds from Fabry-Perot Interferometers (FPIs).
-The timescales on which the coupling operates were analyzed using momentum exchange theory and time-lagged correlation analysis.
-During the main phase, they found the neutrals respond to the ion convection on a timescale of ~84 minutes.
-Figures 32a, b illustrate this result.
-Prior to storm onset (0140 UT) the two wind velocity vectors can be seen to oppose the E x B drift of plasma while several hours into the storm (0840 UT) the wind vectors have rotated into the direction of the plasma drift.
-The timescale of this rotation is comparable to what might be observed at high latitudes using satellite observations (Killeen et al. 1984) but significantly faster than what is expected from local ion-drag momentum forcing alone.
+Joshi et al. (2015) investigated mid-latitude ion-neutral coupling during the geomagnetic storm of 2-3 October 2013 using co-located measurements of ionospheric convection from North American mid-latitude SuperDARN radars and neutral winds from Fabry-Perot interferometers (FPIs).
+The time scales on which the coupling operates were analyzed using momentum exchange theory and time-lagged correlation analysis.
+During the main phase, they found the neutrals respond to the ion convection on a time scale of $\sim 84$ min.
+Figure 32 a and b illustrate this result.
+Prior to storm onset (0140 UT), the two wind velocity vectors can be seen to oppose the $\mathbf{E} \times \mathbf{B}$ drift of plasma while several hours into the storm (0840 UT) the wind vectors have rotated into the direction of the plasma drift.
+The time scale of this rotation is comparable to what might be observed at high latitudes using satellite observations (Killeen et al. 1984) but significantly faster than what is expected from local ion-drag momentum forcing alone.
 This tendency suggests that other storm-time influences are important for driving the neutrals during the main phase, such as Joule heating.
 During the late recovery phase, however, the neutrals were observed to drive the ions without any significant time delay (Fig. 32c from Joshi et al. 2015) consistent with the so-called "neutral fly wheel effect" or disturbance dynamo (Blanc and Richmond 1980).

-The importance of the disturbance dynamo effect at mid-latitudes has also been confirmed earlier by Zou and Nishitani (2014) who found that midnight flows measured by HOK during winter are predominantly westward at latitudes $40^{\circ} - 50^{\circ}$ and their speed increases with the intensification of planetary magnetic activity characterized by the Kp magnetic index.
-They also found a ~12-hour delay in achieving maximum westward flow speed at mid-latitudes after a substorm onset in the auroral zone.
+The importance of the disturbance dynamo effect at mid-latitudes has also been confirmed earlier by Zou and Nishitani (2014) who found that midnight flows measured by HOK during winter are predominantly westward at latitudes $40^{\circ}-50^{\circ}$ and their speed increases with the intensification of planetary magnetic activity characterized by the Kp magnetic index.
+They also found a ~12-h delay in achieving maximum westward flow speed at mid-latitudes after a substorm onset in the auroral zone.
 This time delay is significantly longer than the estimates by Joshi et al. (2015) but still in qualitative agreement with the disturbance dynamo model by Blanc and Richmond (1980), provided that one considers the much lower latitudes of the HOK observations.